Search results for:

 At the founding of this company, Mr. Holden established this commitment and has continued to stand by it firmly.
 Hostwinds will always move forward and constantly keep its family of clients informed and aware of their progress, commitments, and innovations.

 So, in regards to this announcement of Hostwinds IPv6 readiness, Mr. Holden provides more information to their clients by answering the following questions:

-“IPv6 readiness prepares Hostwinds to enter the next stage of the Internet.
-Currently, the Internet has a finite number of address space available.
-At the present time there are two Internets running side by side…two completely separate networks.
+"IPv6 readiness prepares Hostwinds to enter the next stage of the internet.
+Currently, the internet has a finite number of address spaces available.
+At the present time, there are two Internets running side by side…two completely separate networks.
 You can only get from one to the other via IPv4 to IPv6 bridges, which is extremely inefficient.
-The reality is that IPv6 will completely replace IPv4 and in turn IPv4 will cease to exist.
-By Hostwinds becoming IPv6 ready and giving our clients the choice to use IPv6 addresses, if they desire, it gives them the ability to communicate with others on the IPv6 network and enter into the new Internet.”
+The reality is that IPv6 will completely replace IPv4, and in turn, IPv4 will cease to exist.
+By Hostwinds becoming IPv6 ready and giving our clients a choice to use IPv6 addresses if they desire, it gives them the ability to communicate with others on the IPv6 network and enter into the new internet."

 Is there anything Hostwinds clients should do to prepare?